- >Contactless Payment Turf Wars: Transit Platforms

 Apple Pay Suica is a unique matching of a transit smartcard platform hosted on a major digital wallet platform, the most successful matchup in the world right now that deserves a case study.
 The standout feature of Apple Pay Suica is that the huge and growing list of Apple Pay credit cards from around the world simply work for recharging Apple Pay Suica on the go.
 Anyone from around the world with a global NFC iPhone X / 8 / Apple Watch 3 can simply add Suica and use it in Japan.

 JR East ties in all kinds of local retail partner points and promotions which in turn drive customers to Apple Pay Suica and more credit card use.
 Apple Pay Suica in turn is driving Suica use and general Apple Pay use far more than credit cards on their own.
+The new Super Suica format coming in spring 2012 will deliver these platform advantages nationwide.

-It’s this mix and match flexibility of the Apple Pay + Suica approach that neatly collapses the open closed debate.
+It’s this mix and match flexibility of the Apple Pay + Suica approach that neatly collapses the open vs. closed debate.
 Customers use the card they want to earn the loyalty points that work best for them with loyalty points from both transit and credit sides.
 Recharging my Apple Pay Suica with a BIC CAMERA View CARD (JCB) for a year earned me over ¥20,000 worth of BIC CAMERA store points.
 I never purchase iPhone cases with money anymore, I use points.
 Apple Pay Suica and credit cards benefit each other and drive use of both.

 One thing is clear: for smartphones more so than it was with plastic smartcards, transit is the golden uptake path for contactless payments but the combination is most successful when a transit platform matches up with a smartphone one.